Mark 8

 (Matthew 16:1–4; Luke 12:54–56)

 12And having sighed deeply in His spirit, He says, “Why does this generation seek a sign?
-Truly I say to you, no sign will be given to this generation.”
+Truly I say to you⁺, no sign will be given to this generation.”
 13And having left them, having embarked again, He went away to the other side.

-14And they forgot to take loaves, and except one loaf, they did not have any with them in the boat.
-15And He was instructing them, saying, “Watch out!
+14And they forgot to take loaves, and except one loaf they had nothing with them in the boat.
+15And He was instructing them, saying, “Watch!
 Take heed of the leaven of the Pharisees and the leaven of Herod.”
-16And they were reasoning with one another because they had no loaves.

 They say to Him, “Twelve.”